Jimmy-Baby/Jimmy-Baby/README.md

 I am a C++ Generalist, based in Australia <img src="https://commonlook.com/wp-content/uploads/2019/05/australian-flag-icon.png" width="15">

 I am the active Lead Developer at Techsploit.
-I'm working on software security applications, such as JBAntiTamper (Read about in JBAntiTamper_Public repo).
+I'm working on software security applications, such as the AntiTamperToolkit (Read about in AntiTamperToolkit_Public repo).

 ---